HariSekhon/Knowledge-Base/travel.md

 I've asked the locals about this and they said there are a couple non-smoking venues *"but nobody goes there"*.

-#### Taxis
+#### Belgrade Taxis

 [Car Go](https://appcargo.com/en) - like Uber.

-Lux Taxi couldn't even register using my UK mobile number - I got [this error](https://www.linkedin.com/posts/harisekhon_imagine-having-a-top-taxi-app-in-belgrade-activity-7242252581597585409-MRlJ)
+Lux Taxi app couldn't even register using my UK mobile number - I got [this error](https://www.linkedin.com/posts/harisekhon_imagine-having-a-top-taxi-app-in-belgrade-activity-7242252581597585409-MRlJ)
 🤪